Hospitality and Tourism Management (HTM)

 The Hospitality and Tourism Management (HTM) major, available as a four-year major and a five-year co-operative education major, prepares students to assume positions of responsibility within the world’s largest industry.

-In the first two years of study, students are introduced to foundational business skills and knowledge; and provided with an in-depth overview of the industry’s three sectors:
+In the first two years of study, students are introduced to foundational business skills and knowledge and provided with an in-depth overview of the many facets of the industry, including hospitality, foodservice, event management, tourism, and beverage management.

 - human resources management;